Gunmen abduct pregnant woman in Sokoto – Daily Trust

-Gunmen have reportedly abducted a pregnant housewife, simply identified as ‘Halima’, at Denge, Shuni local government area of Sokoto state.
+Gunmen have reportedly abducted a pregnant woman in Denge Shuni local government area of Sokoto state.

-The housewife was noted to have been taken away from her house at Katura village on Thursday at about 2:00am when the abductors arrived the village and started shooting sporadically.
+The pregnant woman, identified as Halima, was said to have been taken away from her house at Katura village at about 2:00am yesterday when the abductors arrived at the village shooting sporadically.

-Witnesses said the men were about seven adding that they beat Halima’s husband brutally before she was taken away.
+Villagers said the men were about seven and that they beat Halima’s husband brutally before she was forcefully taken away.

 It was gathered that Halima is a sister to a prominent politician in the area.